YIN AND YANG HEALING

 Fungi, such as mushrooms are more yin because this is a quality of all yeasts and fungi.

-Raw vegetables are far more yin than cooked vegetables.
-Fermented vegetables such as sauerkraut are much more yin.
+To review, raw vegetables are far more yin than cooked vegetables.
+Fermented vegetables such as sauerkraut are more yin than cooked vegetables.

 Eggs and dairy products such as milk, cream, cheese and yogurt.
 Since these are animal-derived, they tend to be more yang foods.
 Eggs are among the most yang foods available as they nourish a young life that starts out very yang.